 - nature of your commitment to each other

-If you already identify as a member of a couple we don’t usually assess your relationship against these factors.
+If you tell us you’re a member of a couple, we don’t usually assess your relationship against these factors.
 We may look at these factors if your circumstances change.

-We understand not all couples are the same.
-Some of these factors may not be present in your relationship.
-A decision can still be made that you’re a member of a couple even if all of these factors aren’t present in your relationship.
+We can decide you’re a member of a couple even if all of these factors aren’t present in your relationship.

-If it is decided you’re a member of a couple but you believe this will result in unfair hardship, contact us.
-Depending on your circumstances, you may be considered as single under special provisions in the Social Security Act 1991.
-Each request is assessed on a case by case basis.
+If it is decided you’re a member of a couple but you believe this will result in unfair hardship, contact us on your regular payment line.
+We may consider you as single under special provisions in the Social Security Act 1991.
+We assess each request on a case by case basis.

-A registered relationship is one that is registered under Australian state or territory law.
-Registered relationships also include, but are not limited to, civil unions.
-Registered relationships are currently recognised in:
+A registered relationship is one registered under Australian state or territory law.
+This includes civil unions and is recognised in:

 - the Australian Capital Territory

 - New South Wales

 Australian state or territory law doesn’t recognise relationships registered in other countries.
-However, you can still use this evidence to show you and your partner are a couple in a de facto relationship.
+However, you can still use this evidence to show you and your partner are in a de facto relationship.

 De facto relationship

-A de facto relationship is where 2 people who aren’t married or in a registered relationship live together, or usually live together as a couple.
-We consider you and your partner are in a de facto relationship from the time you start living together as a couple.
-There is no minimum time period applied for a relationship to be seen as de facto.
+A de facto relationship is where you aren’t married or in a registered relationship but you have a relationship as a couple.
+We consider you and your partner are in a de facto relationship from the time you start living as a couple.
+There’s no minimum time period for a relationship to be de facto.

 A multiple relationship is when you have more than 1 partner at the same time.
-Your relationship with each partner will be assessed separately to determine if you’re a member of a couple.
+Your relationship with each partner will be assessed separately to decide if you’re a member of a couple.